marxin/texi2rst-generated/sphinx/gccint/passes-and-files-of-the-compiler/tree-ssa-passes.rst

   copy operations such that SSA->normal can coalesce the copy away.
 When compiler temporaries are copies of user variables, it also renames the compiler temporary to the user variable resulting in better use of user symbols.
-It is located in tree-ssa-copyrename.c and is described by ``pass_copyrename``.
+It is located in :samp:`tree-ssa-copyrename.c` and is described by ``pass_copyrename``.

 * PHI node optimizations

   This pass recognizes forms of PHI inputs that can be represented as conditional expressions and rewrites them into straight line code.
-  It is located in tree-ssa-phiopt.c and is described by ``pass_phiopt``.
+  It is located in :samp:`tree-ssa-phiopt.c` and is described by ``pass_phiopt``.

 * May-alias optimization